HBNetwork/python-decouple/README.rst

     DEBUG=True python manage.py

-How it works?
+How does it work?
 =============

 *Decouple* always searches for *Options* in this order:

 #.
 Environment variables;
 #.
 Repository: ini or .env file;
-#. default argument passed to config.
+#.
+Default argument passed to config.

 There are 4 classes doing the magic: